Myus: Municipal unit of Miletus

 In the days of Strabo the population was so reduced that they did not form a political community, but became incorporated with Miletus, whither in the end the Myusians transferred themselves, abandoning their own town altogether.
 This last event happened, according to Pausanias, on account of the great number of flies which annoyed the inhabitants; (Note: The translation of the ancient Greek word as mosquito or fly is hypothetical.
 The etymological entomology is obscure.
 Some use gnat, which is no more precise.
 Other, less careful sources leap ahead of the text, presuming that it was mosquitoes, that they were malarial and that the problem was malaria, or "plague."
 There is, however, no mention of any disease; furthermore, the ancients were unaware that malaria is transmitted by certain types of mosquito.
 They believed it was "bad air."
 The entomology of mosquitoes in the region is complex and transitory.
 There are multiple genera and more species of mosquito, some fresh-water, some brackish-water.
 The presence or lack of mosquitoes cannot be used as an indicator of the salinity of the water.
 A description of a modern problem probably similar can be found at Istanbul further north: "Mosquitoes return for summer in Istanbul, more ubiquitous than ever" (2022)) but it was more probably on account of the frequent inundations to which the place was exposed.
-Philip II of Macedonia, who had obtained possession of Myus, ceded it to the Magnesians.
+Philip V of Macedonia, who had obtained possession of Myus, ceded it to the Magnesians in 201 BC.